-Fused Glass Pictures
+Fused Glass Archive

 The inspiration for my artwork stems from a lifelong fascination with the beauty of nature and natural patterns.
 I enjoy using both iridescent and dichroic glass to give my fused glass pictures a different look in transmitted versus reflected light.
 I also love the relief and depth of view that can be achieved by adjusting the fusing temperatures.
 Each piece is an experiment, and it is very exciting to open the kiln and see the results of the fusing process.